KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - vr360_stabilize
     - Video Effect
     - VR360 and 3D
     - Stabilizes 360 footage.
 The plugin works in two phases - analysis and stabilization.
-When analyzing footage, it detects frame-toframe rotation, and when stabilizing it tries to correct high-frequency motion (shake) (frei0r.bighsh0t_stabilize_360)
+When analyzing footage, it detects frame-to-frame rotation, and when stabilizing it tries to correct high-frequency motion (shake) (frei0r.bighsh0t_stabilize_360)
   * - vr360_transform
     - Video Effect
     - VR360 and 3D